Most jobs can't be done right without the right tools. In this blog post I'm going to share with you the best blogging tools for beginners.

 Writing a good headline is all about trial and error.
 But without data you won't know what works and what doesn't.

-That's where Thrive Headline Analyzer comes in.
+That's where Thrive Headline Optimizer comes in.
 With it, you can split test your headlines and let the data lead you to the best one.

 Here's how it works: